jvaubourg/processwire-module-padopt/README.md

 ## To Do

-- manage required fields;
+- manage required fields
-- add an options edit link in carts;
+- add an options edit link in carts
-- add JS live updating of the product price when choosing options;
+- add JS live updating of the product price when choosing options
-- create a submodule for file uploading;
+- create a submodule for file uploading

 ## License